Sara Gadalla Gubara: Early life and education

 Sara Gadalla was born in Helat Hamd, Khartoum Bahri, on 23 April 1956.
 Her father, Gadalla Gubara, was a pioneering Sudanese cameraman, film producer, director and photographer.
-Aged two, she suffered from polio, which resulted in her left leg being physically handicapped.
+Aged two, she contracted polio, which resulted in her left leg being impaired.
 By their doctor's instruction, her father then introduced her to swimming to help alleviate her lifelong disability and strengthen her personality.

 She attended primary school at Helat Hamd School for Girls and then the Amirya Intermediate School for Girls in Khartoum Bahri.
-She attended Abu Bakr Sorour School for Girls in Omdurman and Shendi Secondary School for Girls.
+She attended Abu Bakr Sorour School for Girls in Omdurman, followed by Shendi Secondary School for Girls.

 Swimming career

 By the time she was six years old, Sara had become a proficient swimmer and participated in several short-distance events.
 Her father was strongly involved in supervising and encouraging her burgeoning sports career.
 She joined Al-Kawkab sports club in Khartoum Bahri to practice swimming and was trained by Bayoumi Mohammed Salem, who helped develop her skills.
-She trained in the Nile river and the House of Culture's swimming pool, located next to the Khartoum Presidential Palace.
+She trained in the Nile river and the House of Culture's swimming pool, located next to the Republican Palace in Khartoum.
 Further, she participated in the Republic's short-distance championships and, in 1968, represented Sudan in the under-16 junior swimming team in Nairobi and won third place.